bookingactivities/booking-activities/readme.txt

-= Cancelled bookings disapeared from the list, I need to see them! = Got to the "Bookings" page.
+= Cancelled bookings disapeared from the list, I need to see them! = Go to the "Bookings" page.
 Under the "States" filter, select all the available status (click on a status and press CTRL+A to select all rows).
 Click on "Apply Filters" and then you will be able to see inactive bookings (cancelled, expired, removed, refunded, refund requested).